Elizabeth J. Feinler

 Elizabeth Jocelyn "Jake" Feinler (born March 2, 1931) is an American information scientist.
 From 1972 until 1989 she was director of the Network Information Systems Center at the Stanford Research Institute (SRI International).
 Her group operated the Network Information Center (NIC) for the ARPANET as it evolved into the Defense Data Network (DDN) and the Internet.
+While at NIC, she and her team created the Host Naming Registry (WHOIS) and the top-level domain naming convention (.com, .gov, .org… etc) that the internet still uses today.
+Before her inventions the internet would have not been able to scale and grow as much as it has today.
+Without her contributions users would have constantly use their IP address to get to their desired website, with the top-level naming convention it has made the navigation much more user friendly and convenient.
+The impact that her contribution has made is to make the internet much more usable for the average person and much easier for the internet to be managed as each domain there was a person who was attached to it, which is what the Host Naming Registry was for.
+Her contributions to the internet are still being used despite her retirement and is now managed by ICANN.

 Early life and education

 Feinler was born on March 2, 1931, in Wheeling, West Virginia, where she also grew up.
 In 1954, she received an undergraduate degree from West Liberty State College, the first from her family to attend college.

 Career

 Early career

 Feinler was working toward a Ph.D. in biochemistry from Purdue University when she decided to earn some money by working for a year or two before starting on her thesis.
 Working at the Chemical Abstracts Service in Columbus, Ohio, she served as an assistant editor on a huge project to index the world's chemical compounds.
 There she became intrigued with the challenges of creating such large data compilations and never returned to biochemistry.
 Instead, in 1960, she relocated to California and joined the Information Research Department at the Stanford Research Institute (now SRI International) where she worked to develop the Handbook of Psychopharmacology and the Chemical Process Economics Handbook.